cassianojr/BarcodeGenerator/README.md

 # BarcodeGenerator
-A java tool created to generate single or multiples barcodes, with two differents barcode types.
+A javaFX tool created to generate single or multiples barcodes, with two differents barcode types.